-Can The Eagles' "Take It Easy" Save Winslow, Arizona?
+Can the Eagles’ ‘Take It Easy’ save Winslow, Arizona?

 It’s a girl, my lord, in a flatbed Ford, slowin’ down to take a look at me.

 If you were a kid in rural Arizona in the 1970s, like I was, the Eagles’ songs were everywhere: “Hotel California,” “Desperado,” “Take it to the Limit.”
-With their mix of rock and country influences, with their lyrics about the pursuit of the American Dream, chasing the high life, and nights spent in the desert, lots of people in Winslow felt like they could relate.
-The 1970s took a toll on Winslow when construction of the Interstate highway, I-40, bypassed the town.
+With their mix of rock and country influences, with their lyrics about the pursuit of the American Dream, chasing the high life, and nights spent in the desert, the Eagles were a band lots of people in Winslow felt like they could relate to.
+The 1970s took a toll on Winslow when construction of Interstate Highway I-40 bypassed the town.
 Seemingly overnight, the historic downtown, located on old Route 66, started to look forlorn and shuttered.

 Not to mention, the 1970s lasted a very long time in Winslow — well into the 1980s, even.
 Before the democratizing effects of the internet sped up the rate at which we received news of the latest trends, change there took time.
 The town limped along.

-Then, in 1999, as a way to attract tourists, the Standin’ On The Corner Park (there is no g) was opened to the public.
+Then, in 1999, as a way to attract tourists, the Standin’ on the Corner Park (there is no g) was opened to the public.
 The park included a two-story mural of a girl in a flatbed Ford and a life-sized bronze statue of a 1970s-era troubadour, who locals call “Easy,” wearing a vest and holding a guitar while standing casually cool on the corner.

 The park was an opportunity.
 A photo opportunity, certainly, but it also represented a plan to lure tourists off the freeway that sped past the northern edge of the city with its off-ramps and on-ramps allowing access to Wal-Mart and fast food, skirting past everything else old downtown Winslow might have to offer.